jeffreysorgen/golf-club-sensors/implementation.md

 The graph(3) between the rest(2) and start(4) orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red Y-axis reading is always greater than both or less than both other axes.
 When the "stick" is in neither the start nor rest position, the Y-axis is not significantly separated from the X and Z readings.

-#### The readings of the magnetometer, according to the setup in the images:
+#### The readings of the accelerometer, according to the setup in the images:
 - If `Y < X`  and  `Y < Z`  then its orientation is in the start position.
-So if the y axis readings are less (or more negative) than the other two readings, then the device is in the start position.
+So if the y axis readings are less (or more negative) than the other two readings, then the device is in the start position. _Edit:_ More simply, Z axis is positive, or Z axis is negative. (and if the device is attached "sideways" then it's a different axis)

 - The opposite is true.
 If Y is greater than the other 2 axes, then the device is idle and in rest, **and is meant to WAIT FOREVER for its orientation to return to the start position.** [_Fix Needed._](#fix-needed)

 ### Created _test_IMU_custom.ino_ sketch